srujanapple/q/README.md

 max_iterations: Number of iterations for gradient descent.
 ### Use Custom Data
 If you have your own dataset, replace X and y with your features and target variable.
 Ensure proper preprocessing like handling missing values or scaling features if needed.
+Make sure to change the name from "small_test.csv" to your local data set name.
 ### Results:
 <img width="1468" alt="Screenshot 2024-11-28 at 1 10 27 AM" src="https://github.com/user-attachments/assets/0929aec6-33e1-4001-9e74-9cd6b0a7b3ac">